Applied Education Studies BA (Hons) Degree (Level 6) — Full-time

 This is an optional unit

-This module aims to support you to explore a range of areas within teaching, learning and assessment.
+This module aims to support you in exploring a range of areas within teaching, learning, and assessment.

-You will during this module develop an understanding of different learning theories and consider how these might impact on teaching, learning and assessment of different age groups and the application of curriculum and frameworks.
+During this module, you will develop an understanding of different learning theories and consider how these might impact teaching, learning, and assessment of different age groups and the application of curriculum and frameworks.

 AES504: Research in Education